Instructor: Pete Schwartz, Cal Poly Physics:, Pete’s Webpage: email@example.com, x6-1220, 180-608

 F: If you do not achieve the threshold for D

-Averaging?: Because of the importance of the words “consistently” in the grading rubric, Average grade will not be calculated simply by averaging numbers as in most other classes.
+Averaging?: Because of the importance of the words “consistently” in the grading rubric, grades for a question will not be turned into points and averaged as they might be for other classes.

 Videos, Preparing for Class: It is imperative that we come to class prepared.
-You are required to check videos and other preparation from the daily class schedule on our class website.
-Videos will not be posted on PlayPosit.
+I don’t always post the videos on the PlayPosit website before class.
+Thus, you are required to check videos and other preparation from the daily class schedule on our Wikispaces website.
 Please watch the videos on time for every class until the end of the video and answer all the questions.
 You are graded for answering video questions not on getting them right.
 If you watch 90% of the videos on time, then you will receive full credit toward your final grade.
 You will receive half credit for late videos.
 Your final grade will be lowered by twice the % of the videos that you watch less than 90%.
 So if you watch 75% of the videos, your grade will be docked (90% – 75%)*2 = 0.3, or about the difference between an “A” and an “A-“.
 If you watch none of the videos, it will lower an “A” to about a “C”.

 Problem Sets: Usually due Monday in class.
 These are graded A,B,C,D,F based on the above criteria.
 The grade is recorded, but will not be used toward your final grade.
 Hence, the incentive to do the homework is to learn the material for the exams and any other internal motivation such as the good times you’ll have kicking the problem around with your friends, the resilience you’ll gain in the process, and how much you’ll impress people at social gatherings when you can explain these important concepts.
 You may hand in your problem set as a group, stapled together.
 I will not collect late homework as I’ve found I usually lose them.
 However, you can turn in late HW in the box outside my door.

 It would be a very good idea to completely understand the past homework assignments, quizzes, and midterms before each test.